 The CEO is responsible for reporting to the Board on the implementation and operation of this Policy, and consequent controls and processes.
-The HOC is responsible for coordinating the review of the Policy at least on an annual basis as part of the Compliance Plan.
+The Head of Compliance ("HOC") is responsible for coordinating the review of the Policy at least on an annual basis as part of the Compliance Plan.
 The HOC and CEO will present recommendations for changes to the Policy to the Risk Committee.